Ingenol mebutate

-Ingenol mebutate, sold under the brand name Picato, is a substance that is found in the sap of the plant Euphorbia peplus, commonly known as milkweed, and is an inducer of cell death.
+Ingenol mebutate, sold under the brand name Picato, is a substance isolated from the sap of the plant Euphorbia peplus, that is an inducer of apoptosis.
+This compound was first discovered in the year 2000.
 A gel formulation of the drug has been approved by the U.S. Food and Drug Administration (FDA) and by the European Medicines Agency (EMA) for the topical treatment of actinic keratosis.
 Two different strengths of the gel have been approved for use on either the face and scalp (0.015%) or the trunk and extremities (0.05%), respectively.
 In 2020 the drug was withdrawn from the market in the EU.

 Adverse effects

 Irritation of the application site is very common.
 The various types of irritation include redness, scaling, crusting, pain, severe itching, and sometimes infection.
 Additional possible side effects include eye irritation, such as periorbital edema (3% of patients in studies), headaches (2%) and nasopharyngitis (running nose, 2%).

 Allergic reactions, shingles, changes in pigmentation at application site, chemical conjunctivitis, and corneal burns may also occur.

 The European Medicines Agency recommended suspending the marketing authorisation of ingenol mebutate due to concerns regarding increased incidence of skin cancer in patients treated with topical ingenol mebutate compared to vehicle or imiquimod.
 Physicians were advised to refrain from prescribing ingenol and to use different treatment options.
 Subsequently, the marketing authorization holder requested withdrawal of the manufacturing authorization for commercial reasons.
 The withdrawal was granted and therefore, ingenol mebutate is no longer registered in the EU.